-Our Lady of the Angels' Catholic Primary School offers contemporary teaching and learning practices, new communication technologies and a variety of extra-curricular activities.
+OLA offers contemporary teaching and learning practices, new communication technologies and a variety of extracurricular activities.
 We offer our students a faith inspired education that encourages personal growth based on Catholic social teaching.
 We encourage students to develop a knowledge of other cultures, languages as well as environmental and social issues.
 We encourage our students to be active participants in all aspects of the religious life of the school.
 Our Mission Statement proclaims that we offer an education that seeks to empower and celebrate all as lifelong learners and leaders who are inspired by the lives of Nano Nagle and St Francis.
-As a Catholic school, we strive to deepen the understanding of, and nurture a deep relationship with, God through an extensive Religious Education program and community worship opportunities based on Catholic teaching and traditions.
+As a Catholic school, we strive to deepen the understanding of, and nurture a deep relationship with God, through an extensive Religious Education program and community worship opportunities based on Catholic teaching and traditions.